alexandrecoin/alexandrecoin/README.md

 ### Hi there 👋

-I'm Alexandre, a 🇫🇷 JS Developer proudly working for a public interest group which aims at providing for citizens a way to measure, develop and highlight their digital skills. 🖥
+I'm Alexandre, a 🇫🇷 JS Developer proudly working for Pix, a public interest group which aims at providing for citizens a way to measure, develop and highlight their digital skills. 🖥

 - 🔭 Working for [Pix](https://www.pix.fr).
 - 🌱 Interested in everything TDD/BDD, Clean Code, Clean Architecture, Domain-Driven Design